fubeverly/CUPID-seq-paper/README.md

 ## Description
 This repository includes data and replication files to reproduce the analyses in the manuscript:

 Beverly Fu, Rachel L. Porter*, Handuo Shi*, Achuthan Ambat, David A. Relman, Kerwyn Casey Huang, Katherine S. Xue.
-"Improved mouse models of the small intestine microbiota using region-specific sampling from humans", TBD.
+"CUPID-seq enables highly multiplexed amplicon sequencing via combinatorial in-line dual indexing", TBD.

 Description of folders:
 - The configuration **0-config.R** file lists all R packages that need to be installed prior to running the code.
 It also contains custom functions.